Get Up! (Ben Harper and Charlie Musselwhite album)

-Get Up! is an album by the American musicians Charlie Musselwhite and Ben Harper, their twenty-ninth and eleventh album, respectively.
+Get Up! is an album by the American musicians Charlie Musselwhite and Ben Harper, their twenty-ninth and eleventh albums, respectively.
 It was released in January 2013 under Stax Records.
 In 2019, the song "You Found Another Lover (I Lost Another Friend)" was certified Gold by the RIAA.

 The album won a Grammy Award for Best Blues Album in 2014.

 Reception

 The album has been given a Metacritic score of 79 out of 100 based on 9 reviews, indicating generally favorable reviews.

 The album entered the Billboard 200 at No. 27 on its release in the United States.
 It also debuted at No. 1 on the Blues Albums chart.